dsludwig/testci/README.md

 **Warning:** There are only binstar-build conda packages for osx-64 and linux-64 This will not work on windows

+**Warning:** If you get an error message like

+    [BinstarError] Invalid queue build-binstar-continuum

+Then you need to ask a binstar admin to add you to the `build-binstar-continuum` user group

 # Install binstar-build

 conda install -c binstar binstar-build